What is Aiglatson?

 Aiglatson is a sentimental longing or wistful affection for a period in the future.
 It is the positive emotion people feel when thinking about the future.

-When we stop our daily fretting over tedious issues and our obsession with a halcyon past, we can develop a hope for the future that will encourage us to fulfill our dreams.
+When we stop our daily fretting over tedious issues and our obsession with a halcyon past, we can develop a hope for the future that will encourage us to achieve our visions.

 Where did it come from?